Merge Rules

 Yes

-Concatenate Values Combines the values of the master & loser records in the same field.
-After selecting, this rule has to be configured in the modal.
+Concatenate Values Combines the values of the master and loser records in the same field.
+After selecting this option, configure the details in the modal.

 Concatenate